Irrelon/node-irrelon-router/README.md

 This project and all code contained is Copyright 2011 Irrelon Software Limited.
 You are granted a license to use this code / software as you wish, free of charge and free of restrictions.

 If you like this project, please consider Flattr-ing it! http://bit.ly/qStA2P

-This project is part of the Isogenic Game Engine, an HTML5 MMO Real-time Multiplayer 2D & Isometric Canvas & DOM Game Engine for the Modern Web. www.isogenicengine.com